Aetherius Society: Belief and activities

-In Aetherius Society teachings, various religious figures come from different planets, and throughout history Cosmic Masters such as Buddha, Jesus and Lao Tzu have come to Earth to teach mankind the right way of living.
-They are regarded by the society as Avatars.
+In Aetherius Society teachings, various religious figures come from different planets, and throughout history, Cosmic Masters, such as the Buddha, Jesus and Lao Tzu, have come to Earth to teach humankind the right way of living.
+They are regarded by the society as avatars.
 Krishna, for example, is from Saturn, which is the home of a "Cosmic Hierarchy" or "Interplanetary Council", while Jesus and Buddha are from Venus.
-The society therefore claims that these religions sprang from the same source and their principles were identical.
-These beings are, however, spiritual beings on another dimension or plane, as the idea of corporeal intelligent life on the other planets was known to be unlikely in the 1950s.
-The society's concept is that these beings exist on a 'spiritual level' by maintaining a 'higher vibratory rate' which can be lowered, and this explains the reported blinking in and out of UFOs.
-The society also refers to the vimanas found in Vedic and Hindu texts, and to the Star of Bethlehem, as UFOs and examples of peaceful aliens that have been visiting to teach humanity throughout history.
+The society, therefore, claims that these religions sprang from the same source and that their principles were identical.
+These beings are, however, spiritual beings on another dimension or plane, as the idea of corporeal intelligent life on other planets was known to be unlikely in the 1950s.
+The society's concept is that these beings exist on a spiritual level by maintaining a "higher vibratory rate", which can be lowered, and this explains the reported blinking in and out of UFOs.
+The society also refers to the vimanas found in Vedic and other Hindu texts, and to the Star of Bethlehem, as UFOs and examples of peaceful aliens that have been visiting to teach humanity throughout history.

-King taught a belief in reincarnation based on the "Law of Karma" according to which humanity progresses life by life towards the goal of perfection.
+King taught a belief in reincarnation based on the "Law of Karma," according to which humanity progresses, life by life, towards the goal of perfection.
 Everyone is destined eventually to become a Master and to continue evolving from there.
 The society claims that evolution also includes planet Earth, which is regarded as a living entity at a much higher state of evolution and importance than its inhabitants.
 They allege that because of the backward evolution of humans, the Earth has been under frequent attacks from evil forces from other parts of the universe and that the Cosmic Masters of other planets are fighting off a number of evil alien invaders.
 In Aetherius Society literature, the cosmic battles with evil forces or intelligence "bear some resemblance to the fundamentalist Christian concept of 'spiritual warfare', shorn of its imminent apocalyptic content."